-Denver offers a wide array of attractions from interactive museums, incredible zoos and one of our son’s favorite Baseball field.
-We were on a trip to spend a few days in the Colorado Rocky Mountains in Vail but were glad we planned for a weekend in Denver, the Mile High city – since there were lots of fun things to do in Denver.
+Denver offers a wide array of attractions from interactive museums, incredible zoos and one of our son’s favorite Baseball fields.
+We were on a trip to spend a few days in the Colorado Rocky Mountains in Vail but were glad we planned for a weekend in Denver, the Mile High city.
+There really is a lot of fun things to do in Denver with kids.
 There are green spaces and vintage ice cream shops to keep the little ones entertained while there are plenty of things to do with teenagers in Denver as well – mine loved the many art museums and districts, spending time at book stores and enjoyed shopping at the historic Larimer Square.
 You can even visit the Denver Mint to see the coin-making process in action and learn the history of U.S. money.

 Denver Museum of Nature & Science

 Just adjacent to the zoo is the Denver Museum of Nature & Science, a spectacular museum that explores fossils and dinosaurs, the mysteries of space at Gates Planetarium, Egyptian mummies, larger-than life films at the Phipps IMAX 3D Theater, and a slew of interactive exhibits.
-The Discovery Zone has dozens of hands-on activities for kids of all ages, from archaeological sand pits to moving water features.
+The Discovery Zone has dozens of hands-on activities for kids of all ages, from archaeological sandpits to moving water features.
 We were lucky to catch the Viking exhibit while we were there, turned out to be a fun afternoon in Denver for our kids.

 Tattered Cover Book